-Rob Rock (1983-present) is a Progressive Metal band from Orlando, Florida, USA.
+Rob Rock (1983-present): a Progressive Metal band from Orlando, Florida, USA.

 emember the M.A.R.S, Project: Driver album of the 1980s that made charts and eventually faded into record collections?
 The album was released on 'Shrapnel Records' and launched the career of Rob Rock.
 That album featured performances by debut vocalist Rob Rock, guitar virtuoso Tony MacAlpine, and the brilliant rhythm section of Ozzy Osbourne's Blizzard of Oz band; completed by Rudy Sarzo on bass and Tommy Aldridge on drums.